elastic/elastic-charts/api/charts.api.md

 // Warnings were encountered during analysis:
 //
+// src/chart_types/heatmap/layout/types/config_types.ts:28:13 - (ae-forgotten-export) The symbol "SizeRatio" needs to be exported by the entry point index.d.ts
+// src/chart_types/heatmap/layout/types/config_types.ts:60:5 - (ae-forgotten-export) The symbol "TextAlign" needs to be exported by the entry point index.d.ts
+// src/chart_types/heatmap/layout/types/config_types.ts:61:5 - (ae-forgotten-export) The symbol "TextBaseline" needs to be exported by the entry point index.d.ts
 // src/chart_types/partition_chart/layout/types/config_types.ts:128:5 - (ae-forgotten-export) The symbol "TimeMs" needs to be exported by the entry point index.d.ts
 // src/chart_types/partition_chart/layout/types/config_types.ts:129:5 - (ae-forgotten-export) The symbol "AnimKeyframe" needs to be exported by the entry point index.d.ts
 // src/common/series_id.ts:40:3 - (ae-forgotten-export) The symbol "SeriesKey" needs to be exported by the entry point index.d.ts